 A walk along Santa Fe River Park (actually a creek) is a return to greenery and a chance to see western birds in an urban environment.
 Red-shafted Flickers and Lesser Goldfinches may rest in the cottonwoods, while Spotted Towhees explore the bushes along the water.

 Other birding spots in the area can be hard to find, but the rewards are great.
-Check out Birding Hot Spots of Santa Fe, Taos and Northern Mexico, by Judy Liddell and Barbara Hussey, for extra help.
+Check out Birding Hot Spots of Santa Fe, Taos and Northern New Mexico, by Judy Liddell and Barbara Hussey, for extra help.